-Looking for personal-finance podcasts that actually help you manage money better?
-Here are some that can keep you focused and motivated.
+Looking for personal finance podcasts that actually help you manage money better?
+Here are some fantastic personal finance podcasts that can keep you focused and motivated.

 Looking to add some new podcasts to your rotation?
 These are the absolute best personal finance podcasts I recommend to help you budget, pay off debt, and build wealth over time.
 These four podcasts kept me focused while paying off over $150,000 in student loans.
 In fact, I listened to #1 every single day on my way to work.
 Podcasts like these keep you on track for all of your financial goals!